-- The environment is clean and clutter free. - Infection prevention and control (IPC) policies and procedures are in place in keeping with The Northern Ireland Regional Infection Prevention and Control Manual. - Staff have knowledge and understanding of IPC measures in line with best practice. - There is a qualified IPC lead appointed. - There are arrangements in place to access to IPC specialists for example: external IPC consultant, microbiologist, Public Health Agency. - Cleaning schedules are in place and there are arrangements in place for the decontamination of medical devices, surgical instruments and endoscopes in line with best practice, professional standards and DOH standards. - Arrangement are in place to ensure that all staff receive IPC training commensurate with their role and responsibilities to include Aseptic Non-Touch Technique(ANNT) training (where appropriate). - Staff should have knowledge and understanding and adhere to the most up to date DoH guidance.
+- The environment is clean and clutter free. - Infection prevention and control (IPC) policies and procedures are in place in keeping with The Northern Ireland Regional Infection Prevention and Control Manual. - Staff have knowledge and understanding of IPC measures in line with best practice including the decontamination of laser machines. - There are cleaning schedules in place. - All staff receive training in IPC that is commensurate with their role and responsibilities. - Staff should have knowledge and understanding and adhere to the most up to date DoH guidance.